 This is one of the quickest ways to determine the quality of a screen-printed t-shirt.

-While there are different methods of screen printing, such as halftone and spot color printing, they’re all based on a similar underlying technique.
+While there are different methods of screen printing, they’re all based on a similar underlying technique.

-When every element of the process is executed correctly, including ensuring the right drying temperature and exposure times, the result is a colorfast design.
+When every element of the process is executed correctly, including ensuring the right drying temperature and ink, the result is a design that will remain on a shirt for a lifetime.

 5 - No Two Screen-Printed T-Shirts Are Exactly Alike